utkarshkant/Bangalore-House-Price-Prediction/README.md

 Link to dataset : https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data/data#

 #### We will use Regression to make predictions.
 Regression models are
-Linear Regression
+1. Linear Regression<br>
-Lasso Regression
+2. Lasso Regression<br>
-Decision Tree Regression
+3. Decision Tree Regression